 "Never give up until the end!"
-Ash said as he stood up and offered Serena his hand.
+Ash told her as he stood up and offered Serena his hand.

 Serena stared at the open gesture for a moment before she slowly slipped her hand into Ash's.
-He then gave a hard tug and pulled Serena to her feet, but ended up pulling a little too hard causing Serena to fall against Ash in an almost hug- like state.
-Serena stood surprised for a moment as she leaned against Ash and felt her cheeks go red again.
-She then pulled away and stared at Ash in surprise.
+He then gave a hard tug and pulled Serena to her feet, but ended up pulling a little too hard which caused Serena to fall against Ash in an almost hug- like state.
+Serena stood in total surprise for a moment as she leaned against Ash and felt her cheeks go red again.
+She then pulled away and stared at Ash with wide eyes.
 He didn't appear to notice the type of state they were in, and instead gave Serena a bright smile.

 "But what about your things for the scavenger hunt?"
 Serena asked.